Koenkk/zigbee2mqtt.io/docs/guide/usage/mqtt_topics_and_messages.md

 ## zigbee2mqtt/bridge/logging

-All Zigbee2MQTT logging, except the `debug` level, is published to this topic in the form of `{"level": LEVEL, "message": MESSAGE}`, example: `{"level": "info", "message": "Zigbee: allowing new devices to join."}`.
+All Zigbee2MQTT logging, except the `debug` level, is published to this topic in the form of `{"level": LEVEL, "message": MESSAGE, "namespace": NAMESPACE}`, example: `{"level": "info", "message": "Zigbee: allowing new devices to join.", "namespace": "z2m"}`.

 ## zigbee2mqtt/bridge/devices